-Download The December 2017 Full Issue PDFLearn New Habits to Break Emotional Eating Patterns
+Download The December 2017 Full Issue PDFStop Emotional Eating Patterns By Learning New Habits

 You feel stressed out.
 You are bored.
 Or you are angry at your spouse.
 So you walk a short distance to the fridge, swing open the door and look for a solution.
 Is it the leftover tapioca pudding?
 A slab of last night’s lasagna?
 That pint of premium ice cream in the freezer?Do You Really Need to Eat Breakfast Every Day? —Subscribers Only

 You have probably heard that breakfast is the most important meal of the day.
 In part, this is because some research suggests that eating a daily breakfast may help you to maintain a healthy weight or, if you are overweight, lose some pounds and keep them off.
 The research is not definitive on the question of breakfast and weight control, but breakfast has another important potential benefit.Healthy Processed Foods —Subscribers Only

 Supermarkets contain a large number of processed foods.
 Consumers frequently get messages in the health media that seem to equate “processed” with “unhealthy,” but the truth is more complex.Are Diet Drinks with Artificial Sweeteners Bad For You?

 I drink at least several cold beverages every day made with artificially sweetened powdered drink mixes, which I have heard can be bad for me.
 Should I stop drinking these products?Is Eating Fish Every Day Safe?